coderefinery/social-coding/content/software-licensing.md

 ## Module 2: The Dependency Minefield – Inbound Code & Linking

-Embedding third-party source code snippets or linking against strong copyleft libraries introduces legal boundaries that restrict your repository choices.
+Embedding third-party snippets or linking against external libraries introduces boundaries that can constrain your license choice.
+How far those boundaries reach depends on which license the inbound code carries.

 (scenario-3)=
 ::::{exercise} Scenario 3: Embedding permissively licensed third-party code